 ZTNA offers organizations real-time DLP inspection capabilities.
 Continuous monitoring enables detection and mitigation of internal threats without needing constant scanning that could overwhelm IT infrastructure.

-Organizations can identify who is accessing what content, when it was accessed and where it came from with greater detail, empowering them to make better decisions about what should be shared internally and externally.
+Organizations can identify who is accessing what content, when it was accessed, and where the access originated with greater detail, empowering them to make better decisions about what should be shared internally and externally.

 Remote access from any device, including unmanaged BYOD devices